lammps/lammps/doc/src/Howto_lammps_gui.rst

   log) of the application can be set.
 - *Select Text Font:* Opens a font selection dialog where the type and size for the text editor and log font of the application can be set.
 - *GUI update interval:* Allows to set the time interval between GUI and data updates during a LAMMPS run in milliseconds.
 The default is to update the GUI every 10 milliseconds.
-This is good for most cases.
+This is good for many cases.
-  For LAMMPS runs that run *very* fast, however, data may be missed and through lowering this interval, this can be corrected.
+  Set this to 100 milliseconds or more if LAMMPS-GUI consumes too many resources during a run.
+For LAMMPS runs that run *very* fast (for example in tutorial examples), however, data may be missed and through lowering this interval, this can be corrected.
 However, this will make the GUI use more resources, which may be a problem on some computers with slower CPUs and a small number of CPU cores.
 This setting may be changed to a value between 1 and 1000 milliseconds.

 Accelerators: